 See below and note the use of multiple versions of the same ingredients (red and green lentils, green and yellow peas), which is a form of ingredient splitting.

 Also take note of the addition of kelp, collard greens, apples, pears, and pumpkin.
 These items are listed after salt on the ingredients list, indicating that they make up only a few grams per pound (or less) in the food.

 All of those things are in fact, by-products.
-By-products are healthy and necessary for dogs: question companies that hide that word from you.

 Real-Life Example #3: Ingredient Splitting